bu1th4nh/Internal-Offline-Judge/README.md

 # Internal-Offline-Judge
-The repository of all training problem on offline system
+The repository of all training problem on offline judging systems, included some problems from various sources.